Cardiacs: Heaven Born and Ever Bright and the Rough Trade debacle

-Prior to the departure of Hayes, Cardiacs had recorded an album called Heaven Born and Ever Bright (which featured several of Hayes' guitar and vocal parts, plus a track he had co-written called "Goodbye Grace").
+Prior to the departure of Hayes, Cardiacs had recorded an album called Heaven Born and Ever Bright.
 This was released as the new Cardiacs album in the summer of 1992, the first fruit of a new distribution deal with Rough Trade Records.
-However, Rough Trade ceased trading shortly after the release of the album.
-This ensured that Heaven Born and Ever Bright could neither be stocked nor ordered by record shops, with the result that Cardiacs were left thousands of pounds in debt and unable to recoup their recording expenses.
-(The album was eventually reissued on a revived Alphabet Business Concern in 1995 – it featured a picture of Jon Poole on the cover, although he had not actually played on the album when it was recorded.)
+However, Rough Trade ceased trading shortly after the release of the album, and therefore it could neither be stocked nor ordered by record shops, leaving Cardiacs thousands of pounds in debt and unable to recoup their recording expenses.

-Despite this crippling blow, the band soldiered on, but by July 1993 yet another long-term member – drummer Dominic Luckman – had decided to quit.
-He played his last concert as a Cardiacs member on 20 July at Camden Palace, London (and would later join the Shrubbies).
+By July 1993, long-time drummer Dominic Luckman had decided to quit, playing his last concert as a Cardiacs member on 20 July at Camden Palace, London.
 Luckman retained his connection with the band and would later make an appearance on stage during Cardiacs' 2001 Astoria show.
 In December 1993, Cardiacs revealed their new drummer, Jon Poole's former Ad Nauseam bandmate, Bob Leith.
 However, the following year proved to be Cardiacs' quietest year for a long time, with only four concerts played in total.